American, born Germany, 1917–1992

 Maya

-Cotton plain weave with supplementary weft patterning and cotton velvet trim
+Cotton plain weave and brocade with cotton velvet trim

 Richard Joseph Anuszkiewicz